Organic Act of 1897

 The Forest Service Organic Administration Act of 1897 provided the main statutory basis for the management of forest reserves in the United States, hence the commonly used term "Organic Act".
 The legislation's formal title is the Sundry Civil Appropriations Act of 1897, which was signed into law on June 4, 1897, by President William McKinley.

+Background

 This law was the first step toward legislation concerning the management, protection and care of the nation's forest reserves.
 Its features include: